Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 It integrates with a pre-provisioned virtual network for private traffic and pre-provisioned Azure Key Vault and central Azure Log Analytics workspace.</br>
 This allows the cloud and network teams to provide core components, and the solution linking them together.</br>

-Cloud and network teams remain responsible for configuring prerequisites and providing elements like private endpoints, private endpoint zones, DNS resolution, and access permissions.</br>
+Cloud and network teams remain responsible for configuring prerequisites and providing elements like private endpoints (sometimes), private endpoint zones, DNS resolution, and access permissions.</br>
 Find further information here: [Use Case 2: Brownfield, Implementation in an Existing, Enterprise-Specific Virtual Network for a New Deployment](#uc2)</br>

 This use case does not require any public IP addresses to be exposed,